Sedgwick County K-9 helps brings closure to fire search - NewsBreak

 The dog teams were rotated in and out of the rubble on the property that burned Saturday night.

 “It definitely burned hot.
-It burned fast,” said Battalion Chief Jose Ocadiz with Wichita Fire.
+It burned fast,” said Battalion Chief Jose Ocadiz, Wichita Fire Department.
 “So in a search like this with a compromise with the integrity of the structure itself, we have to think about safety.”Thieves trade stolen bus for Kansas farm pickup

 The volunteer K-9 unit was able to help with the safety of the fire from Saturday night, according to Ocadiz.